 A. S. Maulucci is an Italian American poet, novelist and painter who has supported himself as a college teacher, journalist, stage manager, editor, and publisher.
 He has travelled widely and is passionately devoted to the cause of world peace.
 He is the author, most recently, of 100 Love Sonnets and Dear Dante, a novel about an adulterous affair, an attempted murder, and a young man's search for meaning.
 He is also the author of poetry chapbook, All for Love, and of the novels The Discovery of Luminous Being, about a Jewish father and son driven apart by the Vietnam war, and The Rosselli Cantata, a revenge story that ends with forgiveness.
 He believes that great art can be defined as art that has the power to help us transcend ourselves and achieve a deeper love and respect for one another.
 He grew up in Connecticut and has lived in Boston, Montreal, Toronto and New York City.
 He currently resides in Mexico.
 He relaxes by playing acoustic guitar and is curently studying the art of flamenco in his spare time.
 You can read more about A. S. Maulucci's books and ideas at www.lorenzopress.com.

 Born the year Kennedy was shot, Trevor celebrated his 38th Birthday the day the Twin Towers were hit.
-His first collection of poems LOVE, DEATH and THE WAR on TERROR was published 2009 with his new collection KEEP ON KEEPIN’ ON published in 2012.
-He has the edited two anthologies of poetry garnered from new media, social and professional networking, THE POETIC BOND and THE POETIC BOND II, and manages the LinkedIN Group “POETRY, REVIEW and DISCUSS”.
+His new collection of poems, GREY SUN, DARK MOON, is published September, 2015.
+His previous collections are LOVE, DEATH and THE WAR on TERROR (2009) and KEEP ON KEEPIN’ ON (2012).
+He has the edited four anthologies of poetry garnered from new media, social and professional networking, THE POETIC BOND, I- IV, and manages the LinkedIN Group “POETRY, REVIEW and DISCUSS”.
 Trevor is a Drama graduate from Royal Holloway with ten plays professionally produced and a collection of one act plays FOUR TRUTHS.
 The above are all available on amazon and elsewhere.
-He is currently putting together THE POETIC BOND III, and accepting submissions until 30 June 2013.
+He is currently putting together THE POETIC BOND V, due for publication in October, 2015.
 His recently performed at RAW POETRY in London.

 KEEP ON KEEPIN’ ON, 2012, ISBN 978-1480052499